Dead – Death – Obituary News : Death Notice: Funeral and Cause of Death

 Passed Away – Dead – Died – Cause of Death News.

-One of Natalie’s cousins shared a heartfelt message on social media, expressing her disbelief and sadness at the loss of her beautiful cousin.
-Many others have shared similar sentiments, mourning the loss of such a young and promising life.

-In the wake of Natalie’s passing, a GoFundMe page has been set up to help cover her funeral expenses.
-Brooklyn Ferrell, who created the page, stated that all donations will go directly to Natalie’s family to assist them during this difficult time.
+As news of Robert’s death spread, people from all over Utica and beyond shared their condolences and memories of him.
+One social media user, Amelia Warner, expressed her sadness at the loss of someone she had never met personally but had clearly touched the lives of so many:

+“I didn’t know Robert Deeter personally, but it’s apparent that he was a wonderful son, brother, partner & friend.
+I’ve seen hundreds of posts today outpouring their love for him & it breaks my heart for everyone who knew him.
+Nobody has it all figured it.
+It’s okay to ask for help.
+Spread kindness.
+Give hugs.
+Laugh often.
+Check in on your people, even when they don’t need it.
+Rest In Heaven, Rob.
+All my love and condolences to the Deeter family.”

-While the details of Natalie’s funeral have not yet been announced, her family has expressed their gratitude for the outpouring of love and support they have received from their community.
-It is clear that Natalie touched many lives during her too-short time on earth, and her memory will live on in the hearts of those who knew her.
+This tribute is just one example of the outpouring of love and support that Robert’s family and friends have received since his passing.
+It’s clear that his memory will live on in the hearts of those who knew him best.

-As we remember Natalie Martin, let us take a moment to appreciate the preciousness of life and the importance of cherishing those we love.
-Though she may be gone, her spirit will continue to inspire and uplift all those who were lucky enough to know her.
-Rest in peace, Natalie.

 - Cremation